 See: Also: Zinaa, Intoxicants, Television

-Musjid See: Masjid
+Musjid

 Muslim

-Those that accept the Religion of Islam.
-To be a Muslim you must believe there is no Deity other than Allah and Prophet Muhammad May Allah send peace and blessings upon him is His Messenger.
+Those that accept the Religion of Islam; to be a Muslim you must believe there is no Deity other than Allah and Prophet Muhammad May Allah send peace and blessings upon him is His Messenger.
 You must also believe in Allah's Angels, His Revelations, His Messengers (Prophets May Allah send peace and blessings upon them all), The Day of Judgement and that Fate both good and bad, is given by Allah and that there is Life after Death (Hereafter).
 There are five obligations upon all Muslims: Faith, Salaah, Fasting, Zakaah and Hajj.
 They are commonly known as the five pillars of Islam and they are fardh (obligatory).

-Also referred as: Moslem, Musalman
+Also referred to as: Moslem, Musalman

 Mustahab